WOKEWeekly/woke/README.md

 This plugin is very useful for highlighting problems while you're writing code and ensuring the code you're writing matches standard convention.

-To scan the source files for linting errors or warning, run the following command:
+To scan the source files for linting errors or warnings, run the following command:
 ```
 npm run lint
 ```